superduper-io/superduper-docs/docs/data_plugins/mongodb.md

 <!-- Auto-generated content start -->
 # `superduper_mongodb`

-SuperDuper MongoDB is a Python library that provides a high-level API for working with MongoDB.
+Superduper MongoDB is a Python library that provides a high-level API for working with MongoDB.
 It is built on top of pymongo and provides a more user-friendly interface for working with MongoDB.

 In general the MongoDB query API works exactly as per pymongo, with the exception that: